IndomieGorengSatu/Mie/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.